 Lewiston Civic Theatre shows played in the Porthouse in downtown Lewiston, beginning in 1964.
 The Porthouse no longer stands, due to constant water damage from the tides of the Snake River, which were known to flood - but not cancel a show.

 The award winning Lewiston Civic Theatre has been housed in a historic sandstone Methodist Church since 1972 and is now called the Anne Bollinger Performing Arts Center.
 Our new home was named after renowned opera singer Anne Bollinger, a Lewiston native whose golden voice once filled such great stages as Carnegie Hall, the Hamburg Opera House, and, of course, our own.

-Activities: This non profit group produces five to seven shows during its season which runs from September to June.
+Activities: This non profit group produces five to seven main stage shows during its season which runs from September to June.
 Each summer a Children’s Workshop is conducted along with classes through our Acting Out Youth Program.

 Box Office Hours

 Open Monday - Friday 3 - 6 PM